pygfx/wgpu-py/README.md

 The wheels include the prebuilt binaries of [wgpu-native](https://github.com/gfx-rs/wgpu-native).

-Note that on Linux you need to use at least **pip >= 20.3**, and one of the following distributions, otherwise the binaries will not be available: ALT Linux 10+, RHEL 9+, Debian 11+, Fedora 34+, Mageia 8+, Photon OS 3.0 with updates, Ubuntu 21.04+.
+Note that on Linux you need to use at least **pip >= 20.3**, and a recent distribution, otherwise the binaries will not be available.
+See "platform requirements" for details.

 If you need/want to build wgpu-native yourself, you need to set the environment variable `WGPU_LIB_PATH` to let wgpu-py know where the DLL is located.